Thai / ไทย

 Alongside business, life has also been full.

-I also spend time on the golf course, where I sit somewhere around a 10–12 handicap—consistent enough to keep me interested, inconsistent enough to keep me honest.
+I also spend time on the golf course, where I sit somewhere around a 10–12 handicap — good enough to enjoy the game, humbling enough to remind me there is always more to learn.

-I look to spend my time working alongside owners, founders, and second-generation leaders—particularly those navigating growth, complexity, or transition.
+I look to spend most of my time working alongside owners, founders, and second-generation leaders — particularly those navigating growth, complexity, or transition.

 My role is not to advise from a distance.